mateuszbrycki/aksesi/README.md

 a(string representation of line1)b(string representation of line2)c
 ```

-For the user, the password has the same length: 3 characters and 2 gestures but for the application/database it is a string consisting of many characters.
+For the user, the password has the same length: 3 characters and 2 gestures but for the application/database it is a string consisting of many more characters.

 #### Capturing HTTP request
 A web browser sends the password as a: